Are you in the market to buy a used or off-the-rack Latin, Country or Skate dress?

 If you need to save money, ask the dressmaker if you can peel off any rhinestones that need to be removed for the work to be done.

-Once you have an idea of how much the alterations will cost, you will then be able to decide if you like the design enough and if the asking price is low enough to make the dress worth investing more money into alterations.
+Once you have an idea of how much the alterations will cost for your off-the-rack or used dress, you will then be able to decide if you like the design enough and if the asking price is low enough to make the dress worth investing more money into alterations.

 Check out the video for more details.